The process of embodied change

 If you feel like you’ve done all the healing and still don’t feel free, this path might be for you.

-You can begin by exploring free practices on my YouTube channel or visit my website to see how we can work together.
+You can begin by exploring free practices on my YouTube channel or visit my website to see how we can work together - through workshops and 1:1 somatic sessions.

 And most of all, remember: Your body wants to support you.
 It wants to feel good.
 It wants to live well.